 The real problem: high-intent posts often appear at times you’re not watching, and they get answered within 1-2 hours.
 The founder who replies first gets the lead.

-How to automate Reddit monitoring properly
+How do you automate Reddit monitoring properly?

 There are two automation approaches, and they differ significantly in quality: